 Islamic Bank of Britain celebrates 10 year anniversary and reveals findings from UK's first survey into attitudes towards and usage of Islamic finance

 The survey was conducted by independent research company, 2Europe, on behalf of Islamic Bank of Britain, in August 2013 through telephone interviews.
-300 British Muslim and non-Muslim consumers across the UK were questioned: two thirds of all respondents (i.e. 200) were Muslim and a third of all respondents were a combination of Muslim and non-Muslim customers of IBB.
+300 British Muslim and non-Muslim consumers across the UK were questioned: a third of all respondents (i.e. 100) were non-Muslim and a third of all respondents were a combination of Muslim and non-Muslim customers of IBB.

-The survey suggests that whilst many Muslims do not currently fully understand Islamic finance and how it can help them to avoid interest, which is forbidden in Islam, it also demonstrates a strong future potential for the take-up of such products.
-IBB estimates that there are about a million UK Muslims adults with a need for its savings and home finance products, who are also inclined towards Sharia compliant finance.
+The survey shows that there is strong potential for further growth of Islamic finance within the Muslim market and IBB estimates that there are about a million UK Muslims adults with a need for its savings and home finance products, who are also inclined towards Sharia compliant finance.
 With approximately 50,000 current customers, the Bank feels there is plenty of capacity for growth amongst this core segment.

 Commenting on the findings, Sultan Choudhury, managing director of Islamic Bank of Britain says, "IBB has long been considered the pioneer of Sharia compliant retail banking.
-It's therefore fitting for the Bank to mark its 10 year anniversary by revealing findings from the UK's first survey into British consumers' attitudes on Islamic finance."
+It's therefore fitting for the Bank to mark its 10 year anniversary by revealing findings from the UK's first survey into British consumers' attitudes of Islamic finance.
+The Bank has broken new ground by conducting this research, which will shape how the retail market for Islamic finance evolves.
+The insights also come at a time when the UK Islamic finance sector as a whole is set to embark on several important developments, including the launch of a Sovereign Sukuk, due later this year."

-Islamic finance, based on Islamic commercial law, offers consumers a different approach to banking, which IBB has dubbed 'Banking you can believe in'.
+Islamic finance offers consumers a different approach to banking, which IBB has dubbed 'Banking you can believe in'.
 It operates entirely without the main instruments of the conventional finance sector, including interest and speculative products.
 The whole premise of Islamic finance is to provide a way for society to conduct its finances in a fair, ethical and socially responsible manner.

 IBB was formed in 2004 based on this approach and to date has attracted over 50,000 customers.
 IBB has been recognised as an ethical alternative to conventional banks by the Move Your Money campaign and Ethical Consumer magazine, which has rated it amongst the top ten providers of ethical current accounts www.ethicalconsumer.org/buyersguides/money/bankingcurrentaccounts.aspx